BezukhVladimir/CSC.PROGRAMMING_IN_CPP/README.md

 # PROGRAMMING IN CPP (CSC)

 ## Progress on a course
-I scored 119 out of 119, having studied 100% of a course material.
+I scored 119 out of 119, having studied 100% of a course material. <br>
 Certificate: https://stepik.org/cert/1239896

 ## License